danishprakash/danishpraka.sh/pages/posts/build-a-container-image-from-scratch.md

 ENTRYPOINT ["./hello"]
 ```
 Here, our image contains 2 layers.
-The first layer comes from the base image, the alpine official docker image i.e. the root filesystem with all the standard shell tools that come along with an alpine distribution.
+The first layer comes from the scratch image--a special "image" that tells the container engine to start without a filesystem layer for your image.
+As we saw in previous sections, this means starting off with an empty filesystem layer and then having subsequent instructions create layers.
 Almost every instruction inside a Containerfile generates another layer.
 So in the Containerfile above, the `COPY` instruction creates the second layer which includes filesystem changes to the layer before it.
 The change here is "adding" a new file—the `hello` binary—to the existing filesystem i.e. the alpine root filesystem.

 Let us create the layer for our image.
 We start by creating a statically linked C binary for our simple "Hello world" program:
 ```